 RSPB Council is the governing body of the RSPB.
 It is responsible for ensuring the Society conducts its affairs in accordance with its Constitution and within the law.

-The RSPB Council and Management Board
+The RSPB Council and Executive Board

 The council and its main sub-committees operate to a schedule of quarterly meetings.

 The RSPB is governed by a council of volunteers elected for their expertise relevant to running a wildlife conservation charity.
-An elected council and committees for Northern Ireland, Scotland and Wales oversee our work.

 The council is responsible for the conduct of the RSPB’s affairs and for ensuring that the RSPB operates in accordance with its constitution and the law.